My father died just before his 52nd birthday.

 I empathized with my parent’s decision to keep Dad’s medical situation to themselves.
 They didn’t want us to worry.

 The revelation of my father’s heart condition changed my perspective of him forever.
 I understood why he behaved the way he had.
 I was proud of him for how hard he worked to provide for his family.
 I was humbled by all that he’d done for us, getting up each day, knowing that it could be his last, and doing it all in an unassuming way, with integrity.

 He died the morning of August 25th, 1986 when his artificial heart valve failed.

 I regret that I rarely told him how much I loved him, or how proud I was of him, and to be his son.

-After he died, I vowed to be the best father and provider I could be for my family, modelling myself after my Dad who was my hero.
+After he died, I vowed to be the best father and provider I could be for my family, modeling myself after my dad who was my hero.

-It is my Fathers courage that I wish to aspire too.
-I want to face my challenges with my Father’s spirit.
+It is my father’s courage that I wish to aspire to.
+I want to face my challenges with his spirit.
 I choose to live knowing that each day could be my last and to make the best of every opportunity.

 He was quietly courageous.